justjam2013/homebridge-virtual-accessories/README.md

 ```

 > [!NOTE]
 > Tilt is optional.
 Omit `hasTilt` (or set it to `false`) for a plain covering with no tilt.
-When enabled, `tiltType` selects the tilt direction (`horizontal` or `vertical`) and `defaultTiltAngle` sets the initial angle, from -90 to 90 degrees (default 0).
+When enabled, `tiltType` selects the tilt direction (`horizontal` or `vertical`). `minTiltAngle` and `maxTiltAngle` set the travel range in degrees (defaults -90 and 90); they must be within -90 to 90 and `minTiltAngle` must be less than `maxTiltAngle`. `defaultTiltAngle` sets the initial angle and must fall within that range (default 0).
 If the accessory is stateful, the tilt angle is restored after a restart.

 ### Window